N-REY25/N-REY25/README.md

 </br>

-A 4th year student of an IT-College.
+Teacher of an IT College.
 I teach courses on website development.
 I work as a system administrator, and also participate in WorldSkills Russia as a Technical Expert.

 I am trying to promote my web company "NIGHTTRAFFIC NWS", which is engaged not only in website development, but also in other graphic services on the market.